Wayne Twitchell

-Wayne Lee Twitchell (March 10, 1948 – September 16, 2010) was an American Major League Baseball right-handed pitcher.
+Wayne Lee Twitchell (March 10, 1948 – September 16, 2010) was an American professional baseball right-handed pitcher.
+He played in Major League Baseball (MLB) for the Milwaukee Brewers, Philadelphia Phillies, Montreal Expos, New York Mets, and Seattle Mariners.

 Early years

 Twitchell played basketball, football and baseball at Wilson High School in Portland, Oregon.
 The University of Arizona offered him a partial scholarship to play quarterback, but when the Houston Astros selected him with the third overall pick in the 1966 Major League Baseball draft, he opted for baseball, instead.

 He went 21–26 with a 3.53 earned run average and 402 strikeouts mostly as a starting pitcher over four seasons in the Astros' farm system.
 After the 1969 season, in one of their last transactions before relocating and becoming the Milwaukee Brewers, the Seattle Pilots purchased Twitchell.
 He went 9–12 with a 5.44 ERA and 103 strikeouts with the 1970 Portland Beavers.
 He received a call up to the majors that September, and struck out the side in the only inning he pitched in his major league debut.

 His second appearance didn't go as well.
 He entered in the fifth inning with the Brewers trailing the Kansas City Royals 5–2, and with runners on first and second and one out.
 He allowed both inherited runners to score, and gave up an additional three runs before getting out of the inning.
 During Spring training 1971, he was traded to the Philadelphia Phillies for minor league outfielder Pat Skrable.